Democrats argue Biden is underestimated

 He also recently suggested Biden step aside and that he has a “50-50 shot” of winning in 2024.

-Meanwhile, the aggregation of polls kept by Decision Desk HQ and The Hill show Trump with a lead of 1.9 percentage points over Biden.
+Meanwhile, the aggregation of polls kept by Decision Desk HQ and The Hill shows Trump with a lead of 1.9 percentage points over Biden.

 “Elections are about choices.
-The American people don’t want a return to Trump’s chaos and aren’t looking for an authoritarian leader who admires dictators like Putin,” Sen. Chris Van Hollen (D-Md.) told The Hill.
+The American people don’t want a return to Trump’s chaos and aren’t looking for an authoritarian leader who admires dictators like [Russian President Vladimir Putin],” Sen. Chris Van Hollen (D-Md.) told The Hill.
 “President Biden has a strong record of accomplishments from bringing our economy back from the brink to passing historic legislation to standing up for Americans’ rights, and the difference in choices couldn’t be more clear.”

 Former Rep. Joe Crowley (D-N.Y.) called it “unfortunate” that Democrats aren’t all rallying around Biden yet.